Migrating from ColdFusion to Lucee

 Read More / Read Less

-Lucee’s architecture is particularly well-suited for cloud-native deployments.
-Its fast startup time and low resource footprint make it ideal for containerization via Docker and deployment on managed services like AWS Fargate or Azure Container Instances.
-For more advanced orchestration, Kubernetes clusters on EKS or AKS offer auto-scaling, high availability, and service mesh integrations.
-This supports fault tolerance, seamless scaling, and efficient resource management in production environments.
+Basically, Lucee’s design works well for cloud deployments, giving the same benefits as other cloud-native systems.
+We are seeing that its fast startup and low resource usage work well with containerisation through Docker only.
+It deploys easily on managed services like AWS Fargate or Azure Container Instances.
+For further advanced orchestration, Kubernetes clusters on EKS or AKS provide auto-scaling, high availability and service mesh integrations.
+This setup itself supports fault tolerance, seamless scaling and efficient resource management in production environments.

 September 12, 2024